pangolindex/exchange-contracts/contracts/staking-positions/README.md

 [SAR paper](./SunshineAndRainbows.pdf) describes how this formula is used to derive an algorithm that can calculate rewards in *O(1)*.

+### Rationale

+SAR aims to reduce the selling pressure on the reward token, reward loyal users, allow leveraging of loyalty, and discourage dumping.
+And do all of that without having to lock staked tokens, and without requiring predatory middlemen protocols (e.g.: Curve wars protocols).

 ## Staking Duration

 Staking duration is the unique factor in SAR when determining the reward proportion of a position.